linshaolong5240/UIKit-Catalog/README.md

 # UIKit Catalog: Creating and Customizing Views and Controls

-Customize the user interface of your iOS apps and Mac apps built with Mac Catalyst by using views and controls in UIKit.
+Customize your app's user interface with views and controls in UIKit.

 ## Overview

-This sample guides you through several types of customizations that you can apply in your iOS apps and Mac apps built using Mac Catalyst.
+This sample guides you through several types of customizations that you can make in your iOS app.
 The sample uses a split view controller architecture for navigating UIKit views and controls.
 The primary view controller (`MasterViewController`) shows the available views and controls.
 Selecting one shows the secondary view controller associated with it.

 The name of each secondary view controller reflects its *target item*.
 For example, the `AlertControllerViewController` class shows how to use a `UIAlertController` object.
 The only exceptions to this rule are `UISearchBar` and `UIToolbar`; the sample demonstrates these APIs in multiple view controllers to explain how their controls function and how to customize them.
-To demonstrate how to manage the complexity of your storyboards, all view controllers are hosted in a separate storyboard and loaded when needed.
+To demonstrate how to manage the complexity of your storyboards, the app hosts all view controllers in a separate storyboard and loaded when needed.

 This sample demonstrates the following views and controls (several of which are referenced in the sections below):